aniket-mish/llm/README.md

-# LLMs
+# Building a LLM

-In this project, I'm implementing LLM from scratch, one concept at a time.
+I'm implementing LLM from scratch, one concept at a time in this project.

 ## Tokenizer

 Tokenization means converting the raw text as a string to some sequence of integers according to some vocabulary of possible elements

-To get started I'm using the tiny_shakespeare dataset. a simple implementation of a tokenizer could be at the character level or word level.
+To get started I'm using the tiny_shakespeare dataset. a simple tokeniser implementation could be at the character level or word level.

 ### Reading the data